Marker Logo

 this page online

-this marker); Belvin Street Historic District (within shouting distance of this marker); O.T.
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: National Register District of Belvin Street (a few steps from this marker); Belvin Street Historic District (within shouting distance of this marker); O.T.
 Brown Home (within shouting distance of this marker); George Thomas McGehee House (within shouting distance of this marker); Robert Hixon Belvin Home (within shouting distance of this marker); George Henry Talmadge Home (about 400 feet away, measured in a direct line); Alexander Gates & Lillian Johnson Thomas House (about 400 feet away); Joseph W. Earnest Home (about 700 feet away).
-Touch for a list and map of all markers in San Marcos.

-Photographed By Jeff Leichsenring, May 8, 2023
+Photographed by Jeff Leichsenring, May 8, 2023

-2. Eliza Pitts Malone Marker
+2. Eliza Pitts Malone and Marker

 Credits.
-This page was last revised on May 12, 2023.
+This page was last revised on May 5, 2024.
 It was originally submitted on May 11, 2023, by Jeff Leichsenring of Garland, Texas.
-This page has been viewed 60 times since then and 19 times this year.
+This page has been viewed 285 times since then and 16 times this year.
 Photos: 1, 2. submitted on May 11, 2023, by Jeff Leichsenring of Garland, Texas. • James Hulse was the editor who published this page.

 m=223195